jules2689/trudeau/docs/2020-04-21/q_a.md

 **Reporter**:

-So which of your government's promised gun control measures will it be that it introduces first?the assault rifle ban or something else perhaps influenced by what happened over the weekend.
+So which of your government's promised gun control measures will it be that it introduces first? the assault rifle ban or something else perhaps influenced by what happened over the weekend.